 The Kurin Lock®

-Each Kurin blood culture collection set features a Kurin Lock® that uses an initial specimen discard technique to automatically sideline skin contaminants during routine blood culture draws.
+Each Kurin blood culture collection set features a Kurin Lock® with flash technology to sideline skin contaminants during routine blood culture draws.

 Watch the Kurin Lock in action